Combining Observational Data and Language for Species Range Estimation: Methods

 \subsection{Problem Setup}

-We focus on the problem of estimating SRMs across multiple species, indicating their presence or absence at each geographical location on Earth.
-Our observation dataset is composed of pairs $\{(\mathbf{x}_i,y_i)\}_{i=1}^N$, where $\mathbf{x}_i = (lat, lon)$ is a geographic location and $y_i \in \{1,\dots,S\}$ is the observed species ID.
+We focus on the problem of estimating SRMs across multiple species, indicating their presence or absence at each location on Earth.
+For a given location $\mathbf{x}$, our goal is to predict the probability of each species being present there.
+Our observation dataset is composed of pairs $\{(\mathbf{x}_i,y_i)\}_{i=1}^N$, where $\mathbf{x}_i = (lat, lon)$ is a geographic location and $y_i \in \{1,\dots,S\}$ is the observed species label.
 We use the dataset proposed in SINR~\cite{cole2023spatial}, consisting of 35.5 million observations covering 47,375 species observed prior to 2022 on the iNaturalist platform.
 Included species have at least 50 observations.
 Removing those that are included in the S\&T and IUCN evaluation benchmarks results in 44,181 species, which forms our training set.

 We also consider estimating SRMs from text-based descriptions in addition to observational data.
-To this end we curate a text dataset $\{(\mathbf{t}_i, y_i)\}$, where $\mathbf{t}_i$ are text descriptions sourced from Wikipedia articles of species $y_i$.
+To this end we curate a text dataset $\{(\mathbf{t}_i, y_i)\}$, where $\mathbf{t}_i$ is a text description sourced from Wikipedia pertaining to species $y_i$.
 For a particular species $y_i$ and corresponding text description $\mathbf{t}_i$, we aim to predict whether $y_i$ is present at some location $\mathbf{x}_i$ given $\mathbf{t}_i$.
 It is important to emphasize that this prediction only depends on the text description $\mathbf{t}_i$ and query location $\mathbf{x}_i$.
 Thus, we are not constrained to only making range predictions for species that have been observed during training.
 This allows for zero-shot species range estimation, where we can generate a range map of a species not in our observation dataset by utilizing a text description for it.